alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 * The profit order is Snowager > Giant Space Fungus (Hard) > any Cosmic Dome enemy > any Dome of the Deep enemy > S750 Kreludan Defender Robot
 * Most players who don't have premium will stop at Dome of the Deep and reach 69k NP/day, but if you are willing to commit to training up to Snowager levels you can earn 200k NP/day instead.

+## Aside: The Eo Codestone Conspiracy

+Eo Codestones have consistently been more expensive than other codestones.
+When asked why, the very common reply is that Eo Codestones drop more rarely.

+This has always felt off to me.
+An Eo Codestone sells for 33,500 NP.
+A Main Codestone sells for 3,000 NP.
+You're telling me an Eo Codestone is over 10 times rarer than a Main Codestone?
+That seems crazy.

+I ran my Battledome sim, and in both the Cosmic Dome and Dome of the Deep, I found that Eo Codestones dropped at a similar rate to every other tan codestone.
+I then checked my Safety Deposit Box, and saw the same thing - I have about the same number of every kind of tan codestone.
+And I have a few hundred of each, so I'm pretty sure the sample size is big enough.

+The "drops more rarely" argument seems bogus.
+I have three remaining theories.

+1. Codestones given out through other means (i.e. random events) are heavily biased towards Eo Codestones.
+This seems unlikely to me.
+Most codestones should come from Battledome events these days, so even if random events were biased, they shouldn't affect the distribution by enough to explain a 10x price difference.
+2. The Mystery Island Training School asks for Eo Codestones more frequently than other ones.
+This could explain the difference - similar supply, higher demand.
+I don't know of any stats for this, but this also seems unlikely to me.
+At most I could see a codestone getting asked for 2x as often as another one, not 10x as often.
+3. The Eo Codestone price is heavily manipulated to keep an artificially high price.
+This seems like the most likely theory to me.

+Unfortunately, knowing the price is likely manipulated doesn't mean I can do anything about it.
+The free market's a scam, but it's the only game in town.

 # Wishing Well